• Home

 How Quitting Alcohol Affects Mental Health

-In the study, both Chinese and American participants answered previously established questionnaires on physical and mental well-being twice over a four-year period.
-These people included lifetime abstainers, persistent moderate drinkers, and those who drank when they were first surveyed and had quit by the second survey.
-Throughout, moderate drinking was defined as 14 drinks or less per week for men and seven drinks or less per week for women.
+In the study, Chinese and American participants answered previously established questionnaires on physical and mental well-being twice over four years.
+They included lifetime abstainers, persistent moderate drinkers, and those who drank when they were first surveyed and had quit by the second survey.
+Moderate drinking was defined as 14 drinks or less per week for men and seven drinks or less per week for women.

 Drinking

-On average, the mental well-being of the women who quit drinking approached the level of lifetime abstainers within the four-year period.
-There was, however, very little change in the mental well-being of the men who quit.
-These results were persistent even after the scientists adjusted for sociodemographic characteristics, body mass index, and smoking status.
+On average, the mental well-being of the women who quit drinking approached the level of lifetime abstainers within four years.
+There was, however, very little change in the mental well-being of the men who left.
+These results persisted even after the scientists adjusted for sociodemographic characteristics, body mass index, and smoking status.

 Understanding Male and Female Differences